GoToMeeting App for iOS FAQs

 - Connect to audio through your iPad, iPhone or iPod Touch's Internet connection or dial in by phone

 - Chat with everyone in the meeting, with only organizers or with individual attendees

 - See who's talking and who's attending

 Please see System Requirements for details.

-Nope, the app is free, and there's no charge for attending GoToMeeting, GoToWebinar or GoToTraining sessions.
+No. The app is free if you are on a paid subscription plan, and there's no charge for attending GoToMeeting, GoToWebinar or GoToTraining sessions.
 But you may be responsible for any long-distance charges associated with dialing in to sessions by phone or any data charges that may be incurred.

 Yes, you can schedule meetings from the GoToMeeting app for iOS.
 You can invite attendees to these meetings, edit the audio and create a meeting password from the GoToMeeting app.
 Also, you can delete meetings from the My Meetings screen.

 Yes, organizers can invite others by tapping the Invite icon and selecting either Email, Message or Copy to Clipboard to send the meeting information to others.

 Organizers can make someone who joins from a Windows, Mac or iPad the presenter so that person can share their screen.
 At this time, attendees who join from an iPhone an Android cannot be made presenters.